ionos-cloud/ionosctl/docs/subcommands/server-volume-attach.md

-      --server-id string       The unique Server Id (required) --timeout int            Timeout option for Volume to be attached to a Server [seconds] (default 60) --volume-id string       The unique Volume Id (required) --wait                   Wait for Volume to attach to Server
+      --server-id string       The unique Server Id (required) --timeout int            Timeout option for Volume to be attached to a Server [seconds] (default 60) --volume-id string       The unique Volume Id (required) --wait                   Wait for Volume to be attached to Server
 ```

 ## Examples